Sarah was the wife of Abraham. She was very beautiful even in her old age.

 Her Hebrew name means Princess, the mother of the nations.

 She was born in about 2155BC, had a son at 90 in 2065BC, and died at age 127.

 She was one of the notable women of the Bible.
 Her former name was Sarai, which in Hebrew means Jah is prince in Hebrew.

 She was also a half sister to Abraham as they had the same father, Terah, but not the same mother.

-29 Abram and Nahor both married.
-The name of Abram’s wife was Sarai, and the name of Nahor’s wife was Milcah; she was the daughter of Haran, the father of both Milcah and Iscah.
-30 Now Sarai was barren; she had no children.
+29 Abram and Nahor took wives for themselves.
+The name of Abram’s wife was Sarai, and the name of Nahor’s wife was Milcah.
+She was the daughter of Haran, who was the father of Milcah and Iscah.
+30 Sarai was barren, so she had not borne children.

 Look up the Bible for the life of Sarah – Genesis 11:29-23:20